kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

 If you want to use the same ID that you have in your external database to identify contacts in Suite, you can use an external ID.

-Let’s suppose that external ID is the name of the column in your database that contains the external ID and you want to use the same name for your custom field in Suite.
+Let’s suppose that external ID is the name of the column in your database that contains the external ID and you want to use the same name for your custom field in the Suite.

 Preparation
 ^^^^^^^^^^^

 Preconditions:

 * To perform these preparatory steps, you will need the credentials for your Suite account (account name and environment, user name and password).
 * Create a dedicated external event for each of your emails, otherwise a single external event may accidentally trigger many emails.
 * You should already have a custom field for the external ID, called **externalId**.
   If you do not have one, create it in the Suite via the **Admin** menu, **Field editor**.
 * Fetch the field ID of the **externalID** field.
   To create a contact with custom fields like our **externalID** you need the IDs of the fields you want to involve.
-You can fetch them via the API (see :doc:`../../contacts/contact_field_list`).
+You can fetch them via the API (see :doc:`../suite/contacts/contact_field_list`).

 * Create an External Event